francosbenitez/francosbenitez.com/contents/projects/my-undergraduate-thesis.md

 In this project I have learned a lot about data analysis.
 For example, I have learned how difficult it is to work with real data (as an anecdote, I struggled with creating a regex that removes " years" in a list of ages).

-In addition, this project allowed me to solidify my knowledge of data analysis libraries, such as the popular Pandas, Matplotlib, and Seaborn libraries.
+In addition, this project allowed me to solidify my knowledge of not only Python but also data analysis libraries, such as the popular Pandas, Matplotlib, and Seaborn libraries.